 Production of the chemical and its use in foods is banned in the European Union and Australia, although it may still be imported for use in non-edible products.
 In Singapore, companies who use ADA are subject to massive fines and even jail time.
 (This might be a good time to read my take on Why Consumer Safety Regulations Matter!)

 Phthalates, PVC, and synthetic latex

 Phthalates are another chemical often found in yoga mats.
 This chemical is used to make PVC flexible, but it has been shown to leach out of materials when they become warm, making it a particular problem for anyone doing Bikram yoga.
 Phthalates can attach to dust and are then breathed in.
-Phthalates have been linked to a range of troublesome health issues, including infertility, menstrual problems and other conditions and diseases (R).
+Phthalates have been linked to a range of troublesome health issues (R).

 Even if your yoga mat has a ‘natural’ surface, the backing, padding, or bulk of the mat might be made of synthetic latex (a suspected carcinogen) or vinyl, urethane, 4-phenylcylclohexene, or PVC.
 And, even if a mat itself isn’t riddled with toxins, it may have been manufactured using harmful chemicals like chlorine gas, ethylene dichloride, vinyl chloride, mercury, and dioxins, which are then released into the environment.